bids-standard/bids-extensions/docs/guide.md

 extension will lead to.

-The most common situation where the trade-off between flexibility and ease of tool building comes up, is choosing file formats.
+The most common situation where the trade-off between flexibility and ease of tool building comes up is choosing file formats.
 For example, allowing multiple different file formats to be used to represent the same data type is flexible, but requires developers to provide support for all of them.
 As an example, iEEG-BIDS and EEG-BIDS